 “It’s one thing to have a few fun tales in your back pocket for bored children, but to turn that into a polished manuscript requires a deep understanding of what is publishable work,” Stef says.
 “I needed guidance from the experts and looked at what courses the Australian Writers’ Centre had on offer.
 The Writing Picture Books course sang to me as I read through the course work online.
 I signed up immediately.”

 Stef says that she felt a lightbulb go off inside her as she learned more about the elements of what makes a successful picture book.
-She was able to complete her first picture book manuscript during the course, and the second one she wrote, Toy Mountain, has been acquired by EK Books for publication in 2021.
+She was able to complete her first picture book manuscript during the course, and the second one she wrote, Toy Mountain, was acquired by EK Books.

 Home sweet home